infobloxopen/atlas-db/README.md

 ### Database Servers

-Database Server resource is used manage the lifecycle of a database server instance.
-Currently supported databases are Postgres & MySQL. *RDS DB servers are planned to provision manually.*
+Database Server resource is used manage the lifecycle of a database server instance. *RDS DB servers are planned to provision manually.*

 #### Pod-Based Servers